adamwulf/DrawUI/README.md

 DrawUI includes multiple rendering methods.
 Many are unoptimized reference renderers, like `DebugView`.
 Others are highly optimized renderers.
 Most involve rendering the ink to the screen, though some are included to generate image or PDF contents.

 ## TODO

+Next steps:

+1. Create UIBezierPath cubic smoothing
+2. implement CGContextRenderer
+3. Implement a UIView that uses the context renderer for its drawing
+4. implement background rendering to image
+5. implement background rendering to vector PDF

 ### Smoothing: